Hamilton and the Negro Whisperers: Miranda’s Consumer Fraud

 Professor Lyra D. Monteiro’s article in the journal The Public Historian was also cited.
 She wrote,

-“the show’s multiethnic casting obscures the almost complete lack of identifiable African-American characters, making the country’s founding seem like an all-white affair.
+“the show’s multiethnic casting obscures the almost complete lack of identifiable African-American characters, making the country’s founding seem like an all-white affair.“The founders,” she added, “really didn’t want to create the country we actually live in today.”

 “It’s an amazing piece of theater, but it concerns me that people are seeing it as a piece of history.”